openvstorage/framework-cinder-plugin/edge/newton/guide.md

 ## What did I test?

-* Ocata: the cinder driver is working correctly but the nova driver has issues as ocata requires a minimum of libvirt-bin version 2.2.0.
+* **Ocata:** the cinder driver is working correctly but the nova driver has issues as ocata requires a minimum of libvirt-bin version 2.2.0.
 And mine was only 1.3.1 at 17/03/2017
-* Newton: the cinder driver is working correctly, nova is still being tested but it should because we only need libvirt-bin 1.3.1 - 1.3.3
+* **Newton:** the cinder driver is working correctly, nova is still being tested but it should because we only need libvirt-bin 1.3.1 - 1.3.3

-## Install OpenStack
+## Installing & managing OpenStack

 ```
 sudo apt-get dist-upgrade
 sudo reboot

-sudo apt-get install ansible -y
+sudo apt-get install ansible -y # mine was 2.0.0.2-2ubuntu1

 git clone https://git.openstack.org/openstack/openstack-ansible /opt/openstack-ansible
 cd /opt/openstack-ansible